 BIOL 325 Biology of Complex Systems.
 Survey of emergent and organizing principles in complex biological systems ranging from genomes and cells to tropical forests, including human systems via genomics, pharmacogenomics, cardiovascular biology, and behavior.
 Themes include structure of complex networks, scaling relations, phase transitions and self-organized criticality.
-Prerequisites: BIOL 250 or 340 and permission of instructor.
-Periodically.
-3 semester hours.
-Typically offered Fall Term.
-Consent Required.
+Prerequisite: BIOL 250 or 340.
+3 semester credit hours.
+Typically offered: Periodically.
+Department Consent Required.

 BIOL 333 Plant Physiology.
 The study of plant functions at all levels - molecular, cellular, organismic and environmental.
-Periodically.
-Prerequisite: BIOL 204 and CHEM 247 3 semester hours.
-Typically offered Periodically.
+Prerequisite: BIOL 204 and CHEM 247.
+3 semester credit hours.
+Typically offered: Periodically.

 BIOL 340 Cell Biology.
 The study of life processes at the level of molecules, macromolecules, subcellular particles and organelles; integration of structure and function of living things on the suborganismic level.
-Each semester.

 Prerequisite: "C" or better in BIOL 250 and CHEM 243.
-3 semester hours.
-Typically offered Fall and Spring Terms.
+3 semester credit hours.
+Typically offered: Fall and Spring Terms.

 BIOL 341 Cell Molecular Biology Laboratory.
 Techniques in cell and molecular biology.
-Each semester.
 Prerequisite: BIOL 109 or 199; Registration or credit in Biol 340.
-1 semester hour.
+1 semester credit hour.
 Writing Intensive Course.
-Typically offered Fall and Spring Terms.
+Typically offered: Fall and Spring Terms.

 BIOL 342 BMB Cell Biology Laboratory.
 Current techniques for studying cellular biology.
-Third lab in a 3-semester lab sequence intended for the BMB major.
+Third lab in a 3semester lab sequence intended for the BMB major.
 Prerequisite: Registration or credit in BIOL 340, credit in BCHM 362.
 Writing Intensive.
-Spring, yearly.
-1 semester hour.
-Consent Required.
+1 semester credit hour.
+Typically offered: Spring Term.
+Department Consent Required.

 BIOL 344 Gross Dissection Anatomy.
 Dissection of the human cadaver.
-Periodically.
-Prerequisite: BIOL 203 3 semester hours.
-Typically offered Periodically.
-Consent Required.
+Prerequisite: BIOL 203 3 semester credit hours.
+Typically offered: Periodically.
+Department Consent Required.

 BIOL 354 Immunology.
 Includes structural and functional components of the immune system, as well as types and control of immune response.
 Each semester.
 BIOL 208 or BIOL 340.
-Cross-listed with CLSC 354.
-3 semester hours.
+Cross-listed as CLSC 354.
+3 semester credit hours.

 BIOL 355 Cellular and Molecular Mechanisms of Human Disease I. Mechanisms of human disease that occur in the cardiovascular, lymphatic, pulmonary, renal and digestive systems.
-Pre-requisites: BIOL 340 or BIOL 258.
-Offered periodically.
-3 semester hours.
-Typically offered Fall Term.
+Prerequisite: BIOL 340 or BIOL 258.
+3 semester credit hours.
+Typically offered: Periodically.

 BIOL 356 Cellular and Molecular Mechanisms of Human Disease II.
 Mechanisms of human disease that occur in the neurological, endocrine, reproductive hematologic, musculoskeletal and integumentary systems.
-Offered periodically.
-Pre-requisites: BIOL 340 or BIOL 258.
-3 semester hours.
-Typically offered Spring Term, Even Years.
+Prerequisite: BIOL 340 or BIOL 258.
+3 semester credit hours.
+Typically offered: Periodically.

 BIOL 358 Exercise Physiology.
 Provides an in-depth overview of how the body's physiological, hormonal, and biochemical systems acutely and chronically respond to various forms of physical activity and environmental conditions in untrained and trained individuals.
-Each Semester.
 Prerequisite: BIOL 258 or a human physiology course.
-Cross-listed with EXPH 500.
-3 semester hours.
-Typically offered Fall and Spring Terms.
+Cross-listed as BIOL 358 and EXPH 500.3 semester credit hours.
+Typically offered: Fall, Spring, and Summer Terms.

 BIOL 359 Pathophysiology.
 Integrates the pathological processes of human disease with those of the normal functioning body.
 Cellular and organismal disease mechanisms are studied with reference to specific diseases, with opportunity to apply this learning to actual case studies.
-Periodically.
-Prerequisites: "C" or better in BIOL 258 or 256.
-3 semester hours.
-Typically offered Periodically.
+Prerequisite: "C" or better in BIOL 258 or 256.
+3 semester credit hours.
+Typically offered: Periodically.

 BIOL 360 Endocrinology.
 A study of the structure and function of the endocrine system.
-Spring.
 Prerequisite: "C" or better in BIOL 258.
 CHEM 103 or BCHM 261 or BCHM 361 is strongly suggested.
-3 semester hours.
-Typically offered Periodically.
+3 semester credit hours.
+Typically offered: Spring Term.

 BIOL 363 Ecology.
 Study of the relationships of organisms to one another and to their environment.
 Includes evolutionary, behavioral, population, community, ecosystem, and applied ecology.
-Each semester.
-Prerequisite: BIOL 205 or BIOL 250.
-3 semester hours.
-Typically offered Fall and Spring Terms.
+Prerequisite: BIOL 205 or BIOL 250; MATH 200, 210, or 220.
+3 semester credit hours.
+Typically offered: Fall and Spring Terms.